Kimono My House: Sound

 Musically, Kimono My House represented a shift in sound and a focusing of Ron Mael's songwriting (now the indisputable principal songwriter).
-Sparks' two studio albums with the Mankey brothers had been diverse albums that featured a number of different styles, such as a cover of Rodgers and Hammerstein's "Do-Re-Mi", "Here Comes Bob", which was performed by a small string section, and "The Louvre", which mixed both English and French lyrics.
+Sparks' two studio albums with the Mankey brothers had been diverse albums that featured a number of different styles, such as a cover of Rodgers and Hammerstein's "Do-Re-Mi"; "Here Comes Bob", which was performed by a small string section; and "The Louvre", which mixed both English and French lyrics.

 The new album embraced the more pop-oriented side of the Mael brothers' song-writing, which had previously been evident in songs such as "Wonder Girl" and "High C".
 Now, with challenging arrangements by the new English line-up and Winwood's simpler production, the songs were more focused.
-The album slotted in with the current popularity of glam rock—which was dominating the charts—in particular, the more experimental and electronic sound of Roxy Music and David Bowie.
-Lyrically, the songs remained unusual and humorous.
-The pop-cultural references, puns and peculiar sexual content, sung often in falsetto by Russell Mael, set Sparks apart from other groups.
+The album slotted in with the current popularity of glam rock, which was dominating the charts (in particular, the more experimental work of Roxy Music and David Bowie).
+Lyrically, the songs remained unusual and humorous; the band's pop-cultural references, puns and peculiar sexual content, sung often in falsetto by Russell Mael, set Sparks apart from other groups.

 The particularity of their sound, which matched pop songwriting with complex lyrics, defined the group to their UK audience.
-Integral to the sound was Adrian Fisher's guitar playing and Martin Gordon's sonorous Rickenbacker bass guitar.
+Integral to the sound were Fisher's guitar playing and Gordon's Rickenbacker bass guitar.
 The novel input of these two competent and innovative musicians constituted a successful formula which was maintained only until the tour which followed the release of Kimono My House, with Gordon fired before the tour and Fisher afterwards.

 The other key component of the Sparks sound in this period was Ron Mael's keyboard.
 On the previous two studio albums Ron had primarily used a Wurlitzer electronic piano, but he found that the instrument did not stand up well to the rigours of touring, because the metal reeds that generated the notes frequently broke.
 When the group relocated to the UK, Mael purchased an RMI Electra-Piano model 300.
-This instrument had three basic sound options, a piano sound, an organ sound and a harpsichord sound, but Mael used only the piano sound for his work with Sparks.
+This instrument had three basic sound options (a piano sound, an organ sound and a harpsichord sound), but Mael used only the piano sound.